ghSMART GENERAL DATA PROTECTION REGULATION (“GDPR”)

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-Your data will be accessed by those individuals involved in the ghSMART recruiting process.
-Within ghSMART this will include our recruiters, interviewers, human resources personnel, internal consultants, the administrative and IT staff, and the third parties disclosed in the next section.
-Please note administrative and IT staff are performing functions such as contract administration, scheduling, document and data management, billing and expense management.
+Your data will be accessed by those individuals involved in the ghSMART service process(es) you are participating in, and wherever possible we try and minimise the number of people this involves.
+Within ghSMART this will include our internal consultants, the administrative staff, and the third parties disclosed in the next section.
+Please note administrative staff are performing functions such as scheduling, document management, and expense management.

-We may have to share your data with third parties, including third-party service providers and other entities within ghSMART.
+We may have to share your data with third parties, including third-party service providers and other entities.
 The following categories of third-parties may have access to your personal data:

-- Service providers required for processing standard business functions such as cloud data storage, IT services, anti-virus scanning, contacts management, email, and document management;
+- Service providers required for processing standard business functions for cloud data storage, anti-virus scanning, email, invoice processing, accounting systems, document management, contact/meeting management, and other information technology services;

 Transferring information outside of the EU

-We may transfer the personal information we collect about you to countries outside the European Economic Area in order to perform our contract with you.
-This may include the United States where ghSMART has members of our staff that are involved in the recruiting process and related administrative services.
-There is not an adequacy decision by the European Commission in respect of these countries, which means they are not deemed to provide an adequate level of protection for your personal information.
+We may transfer the personal information we collect about you to countries outside the European Economic Area, namely, the United States and the United Kingdom where ghSMART has administrative services, employees and client leadership.
+There is not an adequacy decision by the European Commission in respect of the United States, which means they are not deemed to provide an adequate level of protection for your personal information.
 However, to ensure that your personal information does receive an adequate level of protection we have put in place relevant appropriate measures to ensure that your personal information is treated by those outside of the European Economic Area in a way that is consistent with and which respects the laws on data protection (applying GDPR Art.
 46.2 for standard contractual clauses).
-You can contact us if you require further information about these protective measures.
+You can contact us if you require further information about these protective measures or would like to obtain a copy of them.

 The period for which data is stored

-The information we collect will form part of our records and as such will be retained as required by legal, accounting, reporting standards, or ghSMART corporate policy applicable to our business. ghSMART may also be required to retain this information based on statute of limitations for specific countries, as well as government record retention requirements for tax purposes. ghSMART reviews the data to determine that the policy for data storage is in line with our stated purposes for which we may process your data.
+The information we collect during the ghSMART service process will form part of our records and as such will be retained as required by legal, accounting, reporting standards as reflected in the ghSMART corporate records retention policy applicable to our business. ghSMART may also be required to retain this information based on statute of limitations for specific countries, as well as government record retention requirements for tax purposes. ghSMART reviews the data to determine that the policy for data storage is in line with our stated purposes for which we may process your data.
 In some circumstances, we may anonymize your personal information so that it can no longer be associated with you, in which case we may continue to use such information without further notice to you.

 When we process your personal data, we will always apply the core principles of the GDPR to ensure it is: